VarthiniB/AcumaticaNiceLabelIntegration/README.md

 --> Prior to this, please do subscribe to Nice label

-    *get a subscription key and the cloud account.
+    *Get a subscription key and the cloud account.
 You can check by opening the nice label control centers.

     *Create the demo labels in NiceLabel Designer and save the save to the cloud account.
 You can find the label on the control center